cph-its/mobimaestro_log_analyser/README.md

 All datasets are expected to cover whole months.
 Make sure this is true when you export from MobiMaestro.

-You must set the total number of days the dataset cover in the analyze.sql file.

 On Windows, you must open Docker settings, and go to Shared Drives and active the drive where the files are located (typically C).